 To get detailed information about a specific hole, put the cursor in it and press C-c C-,.
 This displays the type of the hole, as well as the types of all the variables in scope.
-In this example we get the information that the goal type is $x + (y + z) \equiv x + y + z$ , and there are three variables x, y, and z in scope, all of type $\mathbb{N}$ .
+In this example we get the information that the goal type is $x + (y + z) \equiv x + y + z$, and there are three variables x, y, and z in scope, all of type \mathbb{N} .

 Note: You might wonder why Agda displays the term (x + y) + z as x + y + z (without parenthesis).
-This is done because of the infix statement infixl 6 \+\ that was declared in the imported Agda.Builtin.Nat module.
-This declaration means that the \+\ operation is left-associative.
+This is done because of the infix statement infixl 6 + that was declared in the imported Agda.Builtin.Nat module.
+This declaration means that the + operation is left-associative.
 More information about mixfix operator like the arithmetic operations.
 You can also check this associativity example.

 To continue writing our proof, we now pick a variable and perform a case split on it.
 To do so, put the cursor inside the hole and press C-c C-c.
 Agda asks for the name of the pattern variable to case on.
 Let's write x and press return.
-This replaces the previous clause with two new clauses, one where x has been replaced by zero and another where it has been replaced by zero and zero zero and zero zero and zero zero
+This replaces the previous clause with two new clauses, one where x has been replaced by z=c and another where it has been replaced by z=c z=c0.